 Balancing with other careers

 While some top performers make millions of dollars a year, experience matters.
-85 percent of creators with less than one year’s experience earn under $25,000 annually.
-While 47 percent of creators with more than four years of experience earn more than $25,000 annually.
+According to Coursera and Glassdoor, content creators with up to one year’s experience earn around $46k annually.
+While content creators with more experience can earn $50k+ annually.

 While traditional media pushes people into a few large categories like actors or musicians, many digital creators succeed by blurring these lines: Hank Green, for instance, has built a large audience across multiple platforms through YouTube vlogs, best-selling novels, musical albums, and viral science-related TikTok videos.